 Application Process for International Students

-If you are an international student seeking admission to St. Bonaventure University, please plan to commence the application process well in advance - at least 5 months - of the desired start date.
+If you are an international student seeking admission to St. Bonaventure University, please plan to commence the application process well in advance — at least 5 months — of the desired start date.
 The process can be involved and lengthy.
-Plan to apply on paper rather than online.
-You can download an application from the forms and documents page of the Graduate Admissions Web site.
+Plan to apply online.

 Keep in mind that a minimum of 16 years of schooling and an earned degree equivalent to a U.S. bachelor’s degree is required.

 Please note that in addition to

 meeting the general graduate admissions requirements listed below, you’ll need to provide the following:

 SBU does not offer an English language training program.